sagreenxyz/StudyQuest/README.md

 npm install
 ```

+3. Add your question files to the `public/questions/` directory (see [Question File Format](#question-file-format) below)

-3. Start the development server:
+4. Start the development server:
 ```bash
 npm run dev
 ```

-4. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to `http://localhost:5173`

 ### Building for Production